I fear for our future.

 But if you’re dealing with sass and household anarchy of biblical proportions, you send in a Myrtle or a Bertha to suppress the insurrection – and then you stand back.

 What’s in a name?
-It better be brawn or the hordes of clamoring kids I grew up with will run right over you.
+In my day, it was brawn melded to wrought iron, otherwise the hordes of clamoring kids I grew up would run right over you.

 Next to our mothers, the most powerful women in our Kid World were the sisters of our Catholic Church.
 To them, there was no such thing as nonsense.
 We got a heavy dose of iron-fisted “nun sense.”